emfcamp/software_stories/volunteer_system_user_stories.md

     - A name
     - A location
     - Any other notes
+      > Probably do want to add field for this in DB
 * Create/Delete/Edit shifts
+    - With:
+        + A role (e.g. 'A/V')
+        + A venue (e.g. 'Stage A')
+        + Start time
+        + End time
+        + Minimum number needed
+        + Maximum number needed
     - By:
+        + Manually entering details
         + Importing details from
             * Main schedule
+              > For any shifts tied to something from the schedule
             * json file
+              > Will let us have external tools to build lists of shifts
-        + Defining parameters
+        + Create multiple shifts by defining parameters
             * Time of the first shift
             * Shift duration
             * Number of shifts
             * Whether to repeat for all 3 days (e.g. bar will have different opening hours based on day)
-        + Individually
-    - With:
-        + A role (e.g. 'A/V')
-        + A venue (e.g. 'Stage A')
-        + Start time
-        + A hand-over period (a shift should probably start 15min before the previous shift is supposed to end to allow proper handover of information and so we have time to find replacements for no-shows)
-        + A description box (to include links on 'how-to' as well as useful numbers etc.)
-* Have the opportunity to preview any changes made to shifts before confirming them.
+* Have the opportunity to preview any created shifts or changes made to shifts before confirming them (especially for importing or creating from parameters).

-*During the event:*
+### During the event:

-* Sign a volunteer up for a shift
+* Sign a volunteer up for a shift (either if they have already signed up to volunteer system
 * Remove a volunteer from being signed up for a shift
 * Edit shift info
 * Ban a volunteer (and record a reason) from signing up for shifts